Most frequent questions and answers about FLBI

 - Scholarships are available for full and part-time students, veterans, active-duty military, and first responders.
 Contact the Registrar for details.

-- Auditing of classes is allowed; however, all registration and tuition fees are applicable and must be paid as if courses were being taken for credit.
+- Auditing of onsite classes is allowed for graduates.
 We reserve the right to limit audits based upon space availability.

 - FLBI accepts the transfer of credits from other institutions.
 Contact the Registrar for details.